Good morning, lovely YOU!

 7. Support Your Local Businesses

 While it is not advised that we gather in groups of over 10 people, many local restaurants and gyms and hair salons, etc. are getting hit hard.
-If you are lucky enough to be still getting a paycheck, consider buying a gift certificate from local businesses to use later and order food from restaurants online and have it delivered.
+If you are lucky enough to be still getting a paycheck, consider buying a gift certificate from local businesses to use later and order food from restaurants online and have it delivered, opt for the shipping container restaurants post-COVID to help them recover from the loses.

 I want to hear from you!
 Tell me over here https://www.prudencesinclair.com/forum/ some ways you and your family are coping with this challenging situation.
 What are you doing with your family?
 One of my friends who has three girls at home has turned their dining room table into a ping pong table.
 I heard that my friend, Holly, is a pretty good ping pong player.
 Who knew!